gardenfi/api-cookbook-demo/README.md

-# Rust TUI Cross-Chain Swap Demo
+# Rust TUI Garden Swap Demo

 This repository demonstrates how to perform cross-chain swaps using the Garden API through a Terminal User Interface (TUI) built with Rust.
 The application provides an interactive way to understand and execute the swap process across different blockchains.